taneshkaa/EDA---Retails/README.md

-# EDA---Retails
+# 📊 Exploratory Data Analysis on Retail Dataset

-Exploratory Data Analysis on Dataset Retails (local system file - Retail.csv).
-EDA is performed in order to highlight the weak areas, where the organization can work in order to generate quality revenue &amp; profit.
+This project involves performing **Exploratory Data Analysis (EDA)** on the **Retail.csv** dataset to uncover insights, trends, and weak areas where the organization can improve to increase **revenue** and **profitability**.

+---

+## 🎯 Objective

+The main goal is to analyze the dataset to:

+- Identify top-performing products and categories
+- Discover regions/states contributing less to overall revenue
+- Highlight delays or issues in delivery and discount strategies
+- Understand customer behavior and profitability patterns

+---

+## 🗃️ Dataset

+- File: `Retail.csv`
+- Format: CSV

+---

+## 💻 Tools & Technologies

+- Python (Pandas, NumPy)
+- Matplotlib, Plotly
+- Jupyter Notebook

+---